Being aware of the side effects is the first step to dealing with them.

 You will be closely monitored by your cancer care team for these side effects, and in many cases, a majority of these side effects go away after treatments are completed, but some degree of rectal and/or bladder irritation may be permanent.
 Radiation therapy can also cause some long-term side effects that may not show up until many months or even years after treatment.
 It depends on where the radiation was aimed and the dose used.
 These can be more serious, so you should watch for them and talk with your cancer care team about what to expect.

 Long-term side effects can include:

-Worsening Bowel or Bladder Irritation: This may result in frequent need to urinate or have bowel movements along with some pain with urination or bowel movements.
+- Worsening Bowel or Bladder Irritation: This may result in a frequent need to urinate or have bowel movements, along with some pain with urination or bowel movements.
 Sometimes you may see blood in your urine or stool.
 Be sure to let your cancer care team know of these problems so that they can be addressed.

-Lower Sperm Count: Men may produce less semen or their semen may have a lower sperm count which can lower fertility.
-If youre planning on having children, you may want to discuss saving sperm before starting radiation treatments.
+- Lower Sperm Count: Men may produce less semen, or their semen may have a lower sperm count, which can lower fertility.
+If you plan on having children, you may want to discuss saving sperm before starting radiation treatments.